nael-fridhi/terranode/README.md

 - Configure an AWS profile in your terminal
 - Create a bucket that will contains the tfstate and logs of the load balancer.
   `aws s3 mb <BUCKET_NAME>`
+- Add this [policy](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-access-logs.html#attach-bucket-policy) to the bucket to give the load balancer the right to put the access logs:
 - Change the `terraform.tfvars` files with the suitable variables

 ## 3. Architecture